wloocc/wloocc-website/content/posts/w25/exec-applications.md

 - Plan, organize, and execute events for club members including but not limited to weekly meetups, workshops, and EoT comp
 - Communicate with external partners and other student organizations for event collaborations
-- Work alongside Design Lead to promote events through social media and other channels
+- Work alongside the Design Lead to promote events through social media and other channels
 - Attend at least 1 of 3 weekly meetups at GRR Waterloo, GRR Kitchener, and/or PAC Wall.

 ## **Events Executive**